ross-hugo/738_Project_1/README.md

 How does it work?
 • K-Means instead takes how many groups instead of how how many points in the group by taking the k averages of points

+More discussion and evaluation of my implementation is in the kmeans.ipynb